 “Let the water of the Word fill the cracks of my broken heart.
 Break up the fallow grounds of my heart and saturate it with the renewed and refreshing living waters of your Word.” — C.F.
 Leach

 Have you ever felt a certain way but, didn’t know why, and you knew it was outside of your character?
-I don’t know, a sudden streak of jealousy, or an undertow of “good enough for them” out of the blue floated through your thoughts?
+I don’t know, a sudden streak of jealousy or an undertow of “good enough for them” out of the blue floating through your thoughts?

 From birth, God blessed me with a compassionate heart.
 It has been broken more times than I care to mention.
 This heart has been treading the seas of hardships, friendless relationships, disappointments, and continuous frustrations with an overdose of anger for a long time.
 Which I believe caused this character change.

 While sitting at my desk, typing His Verse of the Day post, I had a talk with God and asked Him to please fix my broken heart.
 This I’d done many times before.
 Always quoting the same scriptures…“Give me a clean heart Oh God and renew a right spirit in me.”
 But, this time my desire was not coming from repetitious words, but from a broken and contrite spirit.
 (Psalm 51:17 NKJV)

 …he sent me the answer to my petition…